MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2environment.md

 > public HRESULT [CreateWebResourceResponse](#createwebresourceresponse)(IStream * content, int statusCode, LPCWSTR reasonPhrase, LPCWSTR headers, [ICoreWebView2WebResourceResponse](icorewebview2webresourceresponse.md) ** response)

-The headers is the raw response header string delimited by newline.
-It's also possible to create this object with null headers string and then use the [ICoreWebView2HttpResponseHeaders](icorewebview2httpresponseheaders.md) to construct the headers line by line.
-For information on other parameters see [ICoreWebView2WebResourceResponse](icorewebview2webresourceresponse.md).
+The `headers` parameter is the raw response header string delimited by newline.
+It is also possible to create this object with null headers string and then use the `[ICoreWebView2HttpResponseHeaders](icorewebview2httpresponseheaders.md)` to construct the headers line by line.
+For more information about other parameters, navigate to [[ICoreWebView2WebResourceResponse](icorewebview2webresourceresponse.md)][MicrosoftEdgeWebview2ReferenceWin32Icorewebview2webresourceresponse]
 ```cpp
         if (m_blockImages)
         {